PedroLyra22/uvv_bd_1_cc2m/pset1/postgreSQL/orientacao.md

 ## 3.4:
-### Aqui está o arquivo com o script do modelo do *ELMASRI* implementado no PostgreSQL.
+### Aqui está os arquivos referente a implementação do modelo do *ELMASRI* no PostgreSQL

+>- script_PostgreSQL está o script do banco de dados do modelo eslmasri.